torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 *NEH* -- Notification/Event Handle

-Handle/file descriptor for receiving notifications or events.
-The WA code requires you to get one of this to listen for notifications or events on the NEEP.
+Handle/file descriptor for receiving yestifications or events.
+The WA code requires you to get one of this to listen for yestifications or events on the NEEP.

 *NEEP* -- Notification/Event EndPoint

-Stuff related to the management of the first endpoint of a HWA USB dongle that is used to deliver an stream of events and notifications to the host.
+Stuff related to the management of the first endpoint of a HWA USB dongle that is used to deliver an stream of events and yestifications to the host.

 *NOTIFICATION* -- Message coming in the NEEP as response to something.